Contact our hydration specialists in Newport Beach to learn more about IV therapy and boost shots

 Use a bulb syringe or neti pot to clear out your nasal cavity, or try a salt water or decongestant nasal spray.

 Most people’s go-to remedy: sip some hot chicken soup.
-Add some pepper, garlic, or curry powder for added benefits.
+Add some garlic for added benefits.

 Gargle salt water to clear out mucus in your throat.

-Stay in bed, even if you think you’re too busy to take a break.
+Make rest a priority, even if you think you’re too busy to take a break.
+Pushing yourself could have the opposite effect and keep you feeling sick longer.

 10. Stay Hydrated!

 Once you’re healthy again, getting plenty of sleep, exercise and eating non-processed foods will help decrease your risk of getting sick next time.
-Regular IV hydration treatments are also a good way to support overall health, and you can save up to 33% with package pricing options from Boost.
+Regular IV hydration treatments are also a good way to support overall health, and you can save with package pricing options from Boost.

 How to Avoid Getting Sick from Flying